|

 An algorithm is considered efficient if its resource consumption is at or below some acceptable level.
 There are many ways in which the resources used by an algorithm can be measured: the two most common measures are:

-• Speed, and
+Speed, and Memory usage

-Other measures could include:
+Other measures could include: Disk usage Power consumption Total cost of ownership.

-• The way in which the data is arranged, which results in so called "worst case scenario", "best case scenario" and "average case scenario".
+Many of these measures depend on: The size (N) of the input to the algorithm The way in which the data is arranged, which results in so called "worst case scenario", "best case scenario" and "average case scenario".

 For example, QuickSort algorithm is measured as: